 According to psychologists Ryan and Deci (2000) as mentioned in the research article, What is Intrinsic Motivation?
 A Typology of Computational Approaches, “Intrinsic motivation is defined as the doing of an activity for its inherent satisfaction rather than for some separable consequence.”

-When students develop the desire to learn for learning’s sake and not because they will be given awards and certificates, they are ultimately concerned about their education.
+When students desire to learn for learning’s sake and not because they will be given awards and certificates, they are ultimately concerned about their education.

 See what happens there?
 That’s the strength of intrinsic motivation.